 - Elite Mooks: The NCR Veteran Rangers (the guy you see on the cover), and the power armor-wearing NCR Heavy Troopers.
 It's been proven that, in-game, Veteran Rangers can wipe out over four times their number in Legion Elite Mooks (Centurions, Veterans, Praetorians) with few to no casualties.

 - The Extremist Was Right: Compared to back when Tandi was president, the NCR is much more militaristic and aggressive.
 But that is the reason why they are able to have the upper hand against the Brotherhood and the Legion.
 Also, some of their actions such as heavy taxation and militaristic culture might not be nice, but they do have good reasons for them.
 And they do have one of the best endings for a good karma character.

-- A good example will be the town of Primm.
+- A good example is the town of Primm.
 If you persuaded the NCR to annex it, the citizens will complain about heavy taxes and strict laws.
 But if the NCR managed to win the battle at Hoover Dam, it will be revealed in the ending video that under NCR control, Primm will prosper as a major trading center, giving the town one of many possible good endings.

 - Faceless Mooks: A lot of their troops either wear Face Wrap Armor, NCR Salvaged Power Armor or Veteran Ranger Armor.